borisdayma/Lyft-Perception-Challenge/README.md

 - Data needs to be collected from Carla simulator and split between training and validation.

 - Program developed with python 3.6 and Tensorflow 1.8.
+With all possible drivers, CUDA, cuDNN and compute capability versions, it is recommended to learn how to compile and build Tensorflow from sources.

 The setup script `preinstall_script.sh` has been developed for setting Udacity workspace environment.